YukiGasai/obsidian-google-calendar/README.md

 ## Usage

-### Google Calendar Day View
+### Google Calendar Day/Timeline View

--   Open view by pressing the calendar icon in the left sidebar
 -   View will show you a timeine for the current day
-    -   Interact with an event by clicking on it
 -   Edit the event by long pressing it
 -   Press the plus button to create a new event
 -   use the arrow buttons to switch between days

 ### Commands